How to keep your employees safe and what to do if there’s a case in the workplace.

 Return to work for employees with symptoms who do not get tested for COVID-19

-Employees who have symptoms of COVID-19 and do not get tested, must self-isolate for 10 days after symptom onset even if they are fully vaccinated.
-They can return to work provided symptoms are improving for at least 24 hours and they have no fever (temperature less than 37.8 C).
+Employees who have symptoms of COVID-19 and do not get tested, must self-isolate for 10 days after symptom onset even if they are fully vaccinated or previously positive.
+They can return to work provided symptoms have been improving for at least 24 hours and they don’t have a fever (temperature less than 37.8 C).

 The Ontario government is gradually lifting public health and workplace safety measures.
 For additional information and requirements for businesses and organizations, refer to Ontario's plan to safely reopen.
 For more information on what is open and closed, refer to Ontario’s public health measures and advice.

 Business owners and operators are responsible for continuing to follow any other regulations that apply to their facility.
 For full details on the responsibilities of businesses operating during COVID-19, refer to Ontario regulation (Reg.
 364/20).